Spring Auto scanning components

 ...

-Retrieve it with custom name ‘AAA’.
+Now, you can retrieve it with this name ‘AAA’.

 CustomerService cust = (CustomerService)context.getBean("AAA");